Secretchronicles/main-website/content/en/news/2017-10-26-infrastructure.md

 use both if you like to, in which case you should first register and then subscribe.

-*Everyone still interested in the TSC community* has to visit the website at [lists.secretchronicles.org][6] *and subscribe there to the email versions of the desired lists* and/or *create an account in order to be able to use the web interface* for posting.
+**Therefore: Everyone still interested in the TSC community** has to visit the website at [lists.secretchronicles.org][6] **and subscribe there to the email versions of the desired lists** and/or **create an account in order to be able to use the web interface** for posting.

 Since all of this infrastructure is now completely new, it might well be that there are errors and problems.
 Don’t hesitate to contact us,